GX: a GPU-native gyrokinetic turbulence code for tokamak and stellarator design: Numerical benchmarks

 We finally perform an electromagnetic linear benchmark of the transition from ITG instability to kinetic ballooning mode (KBM) instability.
-In this benchmark we include perpendicular magnetic fluctuations via finite $A_\parallel$ but we neglect parallel magnetic fluctuations ($\delta B_\parallel=0$).
-Taking $k_y\rho_i=0.3$, \cref{fig:itg_kbm} shows normalized growth rates and real frequencies as a function of the reference beta $\beta_\mathrm{ref}$.
-As $\beta_\mathrm{ref}$ increases, both \GX and GS2 agree well and show moderate stabilization of the ITG mode until the transition to KBM around $\beta_\mathrm{ref} = 1.3\%$.
+In this benchmark we include perpendicular magnetic fluctuations via finite $A_\parallel$ but we neglect parallel magnetic fluctuations ($\delta\!B_\parallel=0$).
+Taking $k_y\rho_i=0.3$, \cref{fig:itg_kbm} shows normalized growth rates and real frequencies as a function of $\beta_\mathrm{ref}$, the reference beta.
+As $\beta_\mathrm{ref}$ increases, both \GX and GS2 agree well and show moderate stabilization of the ITG mode until the transition to KBM around $\beta_\mathrm{ref} = 1.3\%$. { Additional work studying reactor-relevant electromagnetic instabilities (\emph{e.g.} micro-tearing and toroidal Alfv\'en eigenmodes) with \GX will be reported in future publications; successful modeling of collisionless micro-tearing with a Laguerre-Hermite formulation has been shown by \citet{Frei2023}.}